 What are you looking forward to?

 I am sure you can think of many other ideas.
 Try to aim for at least three positive things every day and get into the habit of journaling at a certain time of day, whether that is in the morning when you wake or at night before you go to sleep.
 Be specific as that will encourage you to look for things throughout the day that you can include.
 If you prefer to be a bit more techie, there are many journaling apps that you can download to your phone and some will prompt you at certain times to note something positive.
 Day One is a particular example that I have used in the past (although I found I personally preferred writing the old-fashioned way and went back to my journal).
 It is free and fairly easy to use but there are lots to choose from, so please have a look and choose one that suits you.
 3. Keep a Gratitude Jar Another lovely idea is to keep a dedicated gratitude jar in the house that you can keep for yourself or share with the rest of the family and encourage them to contribute.
 Decorate your jar and keep some small pieces of paper nearby and maybe some with you, too, so that you can make a note of anything that makes you feel good during the day.
 Note down any comments that light you up or a funny joke that made you laugh.
 Note a kind gesture from someone that made you feel valued.
 You can even put in photos or pictures that remind you of a happy event.
 At the end of the year, tip the notes out and go through them one by one.
 You can even do this when you are going through a hard time and feeling a bit down as it will cheer you up to look back on happier times and remind you that your mood or situation is only temporary.
 4. Teach Your Children Gratitude I previously wrote a blog post on how you can encourage children to be more grateful.
 Please click here if you'd like to read that.
 It is a wonderful habit to instil in them and younger ones will love spending time with you and sharing all the things you both love about life.
 It is a lovely way to end the day.
 It can lead to any discussions about worries, too, that might not have come up otherwise.
 I know that goes against everything I just wrote, but it is different for children.
 Many parents of my younger clients have noticed how bedtime journaling has improved family relationships and helped their children to find solutions to everyday problems that they were completely unaware of.
 It is so important to create a safe space for your child to open up about problems rather than keep them bottled up as children often do.
 It gives you both the chance to talk through and find solutions to problems or reassure children that whilst they may have worries and things don’t always turn out exactly as we might have hoped, there is always a solution to any challenge.
 It also reminds them that there is still so much that is great about life and if you do this at bedtime, it helps them to go to sleep feeling positive and looking forward to the future, rather than worrying about things or feeling anxious.
 I hope this post has inspired you to start your own gratitude journal or jar.
 You may not notice the difference overnight, but try it for at least the next month and see how you feel at the end of it.
 Please let me know what you discovered.
-If you follow my FB page, I will post some gratitude prompts every evening to help inspire and remind you (and me!)
-Please feel free to come and comment and share your happy moments with us all.
+If you follow my FB page you could come and comment and share your happy moments with us all.
 You might inspire someone else.
 I am very grateful to you for reading my blog post.
 Thank you and I look forward to hearing from you!